 L’Oréal New Zealand, submission 4051.

-O-I New Zealand, submission 4091; Resene PaintWise Programme Managers, submission 3261; The Glass Packaging Forum, submission 3240.
+O-I New Zealand, submission 4091;; The Glass Packaging Forum, submission 3240.
 Note: this is in relation to accredited voluntary schemes that cover part but not all of the proposed priority product group eg, glass beverage packaging as part of beverage containers, or plastic paint containers as part of plastic packaging).

 DB Breweries Ltd, submission 4057.
 Note: Under sections 17 and 18 of the Waste Minimisation Act, an accredited scheme runs until the expiry of its accreditation or by the Minister for the Environment rescinding the scheme.
 Declaration of priority product does not automatically trigger a requirement for reapplication.